shumez/PyML3/12/note.md

 ## 12.02.
 Classifying handwritten digits

+Additinal resource on backpropagation

+Batch normalization

 ### 12.02.01 Obtaining and preparing the MNIST dataset

+Loading MNIST using scikit-learn

 ### 12.02.02.
 Implementing a multilayer perceptron
 ## 12.03.
 Training an artificial neural network
 ### 12.03.01.
 Computing the  logistic cost function